 TOP TOY PICKS FOR SMART KIDS

 First up, I have to recommend one of our favourites… Sphero!
 Whenever I talk about our top toy picks, Sphero is top of the list.
 This year we are adding to our collection of Sphero with the new Sphero Mini.
 It’s about the size of a ping pong ball and has some amazing new capabilities, including being used as a game controller and a new feature called Face Drive.
 With Face Drive, it reads your facial expressions and uses them to control the Sphero.
 I see many hours of silliness in our future!
 Here is our current selection of Sphero.
 The best part is that all of the products updated recently and now we can program our BB-8 the same way we program our SPRK+.
 It’s giving us hours of entertainment and learning.

-My kids have been asking for more family game nights, so this year board games have become a BIG thing.
-I may have gone a little crazy, but once you start looking at board games, there are so many!
-Board games have great learning opportunities such as strategy, math, cooperation and more.
+My kids LOVE family game nights, so every year we add a few new games to our shelves.
+Board games have great learning opportunities such as strategy, math, vocabulary, cooperation and more.
 Plus they are a ton of fun and provide wonderful bonding opportunities with no technology.
 Not really a toy, but still a great pick every time.
 Here are are few of our picks.

 Puzzles calm my kids.
 We sit on the floor, pull out a puzzle and crawl around chatting as we put it all together.
 No matter what is going on, how tough of a day we have had, if I pull out a puzzle everyone gathers around and spends time together.
 Puzzles are always a top toy pick in our home.
 Just pick the level of difficulty and theme that best appeals to your family.
 I like to sneak in puzzles that also have my kids learning as they study the pieces.
 It can be a great conversation starter.